michelle-miller/assistant-icp/tutorial-slots-complex.md

 - Handle unexpected user responses

 ### Duration
+{: #tut-slots-complex-duration}

 This tutorial will take approximately 2 to 3 hours to complete.

 ### Prerequisite
+{: #tut-slots-complex-prereqs}

-Before you begin, complete the [Adding a node with slots to a dialog](tutorial-slots.html).
+Before you begin, complete the [Adding a node with slots to a dialog](/docs/services/assistant-icp/tutorial-slots.html).
 You must complete the first slots tutorial before you begin this one because you will build on the node with slots that you create in the first tutorial.

 ## Step 1: Improve the format of the responses
-{: #fix-format}
+{: #tut-slots-complex-fix-format}

 When the date and time system entity values are saved, they are converted into a standardized format.
 This standardized format is useful for performing calculations on the values, but you might not want to expose this reformatting to users.
 In this step, you will reformat the date (`2017-12-29`) and time (`17:00:00`) values that are referenced by the dialog.